vrosen/appgreat/README.md

     cp .env.example .env

-    in .env file add the credentials for the your database
+    in .env file add the credentials for your database

     php artisan migrate